Sol-Zeta/buscator/README.md

 # Buscator
-A metasearch engine to find my flight at the best price.
+A metasearch engine to find a flight at the best price.